wanswap/wanswap-docs/README.md

 ## $WASP Tokenomics

-Ten percent of all $WASP rewards will be sent to a DAO fund which will be distributed to early contributors during the early development stage, and which will be put under DAO control in the future.
+5% of all $WASP rewards will be sent to a DAO fund which will be distributed to early contributors during the early development stage, and which will be put under DAO control in the future.
 More details about $WASP tokenomics will be publish on the official WanSwap website.
 Details of the distribution to contributors will be published monthly on WanSwap’s website.